Temper tantrums can be a normal and common part of early childhood, but sometimes they are a sign of a problem that needs to be addressed.

 Parents often ask me whether their child’s tantrums are beyond what is normal.
 When is a red-faced preschooler screaming and flailing about normal; when is the tantrum a cause for concern?
 What’s too often?
 What’s too long?
 What’s too extreme?

 Researchers at Washington University School of Medicine analyzed the tantrums of 279 children from 3 to 6 years old.
-Their results will be published in the January 2008 Journal of Pediatrics.
+Their results were published in the January 2008 Journal of Pediatrics.

 The authors suggest that parents need not worry about isolated or occasional extreme tantrums, especially if the child is hungry, overtired, or ill.
 Instead, they should pay attention to tantrum styles, the overall pattern of tantrums.